Residence Halls Packing List

 - Dorm Room Movers: This moving company offers storage for students over the summer months (or during a semester abroad) they will even pick it up and return it to your residence!

 Each student is provided with a bed, desk, desk chair, dresser space, and closet/wardrobe space.
 Each room is equipped with a room light and window blinds or shades.
 Some rooms offer mirrors, bookshelves, task lighting, and/or air conditioning.
-All residence halls offer community bathroom, laundry, and computer lab facilities as well as hall-wide wi-fi access.
-Computer lounges are reserved for the use of hall residents and their accompanied guests only.
+All residence halls offer community bathroom, laundry, and hall-wide wi-fi access.

 The laundry facilities located within the residence halls are for the residents of those halls only.
 The cost of the laundry is included in the room fee that each residence hall student pays.
 Coins are not needed.
 Residents are not permitted to wash/dry non-resident students' clothes, or for non-residents to use the laundry facilities in any residence hall.
 Misuse of the laundry facilities could result in increased room charges as well as a fine for both the resident of the hall and the non-resident of the hall.
 Microwave units are provided for student use in the lobbies of each residence hall.
 These are to be used for snack preparation only.
 Coin-operated vending machines are located in each residence hall.
 The number of machines and selection of food products depend upon the size of the hall and the needs of its occupants.